AgileVentures/av-static-website/source/blog_articles/2017-10-13-av-ecosystem-review-how-to-get-started.html.markdown

 ![](https://dl.dropbox.com/s/78z9ugrvabo8f7h/Screenshot%202017-10-13%2010.44.57.png?dl=1)

 I'm sure there are a series of Rails caching operations that we could use to improve these, but tuning the current monolith while trying to work out what's happening with really slow feedback about whether site performance is improving does not fill me with excitement ... well I'll think about it over the weekend.
 I guess next week I could spend the morning av ecosystem review blogs setting up a middleman site and seeing how easily I can re-create the current home page in it ...
+Or is there something I should tweak in getting started first?
+Maybe just encouraging folks to click join on projects?